refenv/cijoe/docs/source/testrunner/index.rst

 1. Directly via the :pytest:`pytest <>` command-line: ``pytest --config cijoe-config.toml``

-2. Via a **cijoe** workflow, with a step using the :ref:`core.testrunner
+2. Via a **cijoe** task, with a step using the :ref:`core.testrunner
    <sec-packages-core-testrunner>`, executed through the ``cijoe`` command-line tool.

-While the first method may be more familiar and require no further explanation, the test runner was specifically designed to be used within a **cijoe** workflow and command-line interface.
+While the first method may be more familiar and require no further explanation, the test runner was specifically designed to be used within a **cijoe** task and command-line interface.

 The intent of using :pytest:`pytest <>` in this context is based on the assumption that, since **cijoe** is a Python project and the :ref:`scripts